-Press Releases and Articles about Leadership Matters
+TESTIMONIALS, Press Releases, and Articles about Leadership Matters

 The results of the Leadership Matters RI program has been captured in news releases and articles since its inception.
 Click here to read more about the work of municipal leaders and elected representatives as they apply their new learned skills to tough challenges in their communities.

 Rich Rainer, Town Administrator, Portsmouth, RI – “For the second year in a row, I’m going to come in well under my tax cap.
 We wouldn’t be able to do that without the efficiency we’ve gained from Leadership Matters.
 Compared to what you get out of the program, the cost is miniscule.
 You can’t afford not to do it.
 It’s a no-brainer.”

 Municipal and State Systems Maps